ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 REGION=<region code, please use AWS format>
 ```

-Please set the VPC_ENDPOINT environment variable using data from the previous step.
+Set the `VPC_ENDPOINT` environment variable using data from the previous step.

 To add:
 ```bash